 Stanford Taiko members work during the academic year to maintain a rigorous schedule of practices and performances, maintain and build their own equipment, and design and sew their costumes.
 Stanford Taiko also contributes to the Department of Music's academic curriculum through its support of Stanford's research seminar Perspectives in North American Taiko (MUSIC 17Q).

 Finally, Stanford Taiko remains true to the goals of its original charter to (i) present taiko to the Stanford community, and (ii) to educate the community about taiko.
 In addition to performances, the group holds regular workshops for community members and participates annually in the Intercollegiate Taiko Invitational, founded by Stanford Taiko in 1995.
-Also, in a collaborative project with San Jose Taiko and the Stanford Music Department, each July, Stanford Taiko supports the Summer Taiko at Stanford day camp for children 9-12 years of age.

 Many Stanford Taiko members have gone on to perform with or form other professional taiko groups, including San Jose Taiko, Jun Daiko, On Ensemble, and Portland Taiko.
 Though the faces of Stanford Taiko change with the regularity of the four-year collegiate cycle, the energy of the organization remains forward-moving as we work to keep the taiko spirit strong and steady in the Stanford community and share our music, our energy, and our art with all those who will be drawn in.